microsoft/nni/docs/source/tutorials/darts.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 382-387
+GENERATED FROM PYTHON SOURCE LINES 532-537

-DARTS strategy is created with gradient clip turned on.
+:class:`~nni.retiarii.strategy.DARTS` strategy is created with gradient clip turned on.
 If you are familiar with PyTorch-Lightning, you might aware that gradient clipping can be enabled in Lightning trainer.
-However, enabling gradient cip in the trainer above won't work, because the underlying implementation of DARTS strategy is based on
-`manual optimization <https://pytorch-lightning.readthedocs.io/en/stable/common/optimization.html>`__.
+However, enabling gradient cip in the trainer above won't work, because the underlying implementation of :class:`~nni.retiarii.strategy.DARTS` strategy is based on `manual optimization <https://pytorch-lightning.readthedocs.io/en/stable/common/optimization.html>`__.

 ..
-GENERATED FROM PYTHON SOURCE LINES 388-391
+GENERATED FROM PYTHON SOURCE LINES 538-541

 .. code-block:: default